Getting 9/11 Museum tickets is easier than you can imagine. This post will highlight the various options available.

 Another cool tour is the one that goes to the Statue of Liberty and Ellis Island, where you visit the Immigration Museum.
 After that, you go to the 9/11 Memorial and Museum.

-This guided tour costs $125 and lasts 5.5 hours; it includes the ferry from Battery Park to the Statue of Liberty and Ellis Island and back – from there you will walk around 800 meters to the Memorial; 9/11 Museum tickets; and Statue of Liberty and Ellis Island National Park fees.
+This guided tour costs $104 and lasts 5.5 hours; it includes the ferry from Battery Park to the Statue of Liberty and Ellis Island and back – from there you will walk around 800 meters to the Memorial; tickets for the 9/11 Museum; and Statue of Liberty and Ellis Island National Park fees.
 You can opt for an upgrade if you want to access the Pedestal at the Statue of Liberty.
 You can buy the tour here.